 In academic life, the word has comparably mischievous uses.
 Undergraduates today can select from a swathe of identity studies: “gender studies,” “women’s studies,” “Asian-Pacific-American studies,” and dozens of others.
-The shortcoming of all these para-academic programs is not that they concentrate on a given ethnic or geographical minority; it is that they encourage members of that minority to study themselves —thereby simultaneously negating the goals of a liberal education and reinforcing the sectarian and ghetto mentalities they purport to undermine.
-All too frequently, such programs are job-creation schemes for their incumbents, and outside interest is actively discouraged.
+The shortcoming of all these para-academic programs is not that they concentrate on a given ethnic or geographical minority; it is that they encourage members of that minority to study themselves—thereby simultaneously negating the goals of a liberal education and reinforcing the sectarian and ghetto mentalities they purport to undermine.
 Blacks study blacks, gays study gays, and so forth.

 As so often, academic taste follows fashion.
 These programs are byproducts of communitarian solipsism: today we are all hyphenated—Irish-Americans, Native Americans, African-Americans, and the like.
 Most people no longer speak the language of their forebears or know much about their country of origin, especially if their family started out in Europe.
 But in the wake of a generation of boastful victimhood, they wear what little they do know as a proud badge of identity: you are what your grandparents suffered.
 In this competition, Jews stand out.
 Many American Jews are sadly ignorant of their religion, culture, traditional languages, or history.
 But they do know about Auschwitz, and that suffices.